Breakdown Maintenance: Types, Benefits & Examples

 Planned Breakdown Maintenance

-Equipment is intentionally allowed to run until it fails before any maintenance is performed.
-This technique is commonly applied to non-critical equipment or disposable items in which the cost of maintenance is less than the cost of preventive measures.
+This involves an intentional decision that allows equipment to run until it fails before performing any kind of maintenance.
+Most teams use this technique on non-critical equipment or disposable items in which the cost of maintenance is less than the cost of preventive measures.

 The objective is to maximize the useful life of the asset, acknowledging that it is going to fail eventually, and then making a decision to either repair or replace it when failure occurs.
 Unlike most breakdown maintenance, this is considered planned maintenance because the failure is expected, allowing for maintenance teams to prepare by acquiring the proper equipment to repair it.